Housing our Ageing Population Panel for Innovation (HAPPI)

 HAPPI 4

 In April 2018, the All Party Parliamentary Group on Housing and Care for Older People published its inquiry findings into 'Rural Housing for an Ageing Population: Preserving Independence' (or HAPPI 4).
-It warns that growing numbers of older people in rural areas will face a 'huge challenge to their independence and well-being' as their homes become unsuitable.
+It warned that growing numbers of older people in rural areas will face a 'huge challenge to their independence and well-being' as their homes become unsuitable.
 By 2039, nearly half of rural households will be aged over 65, while the gap between the average age in rural and urban areas continues to widen.

 HAPPI 4 states policy makers must "recognise the growing housing needs of older people in the countryside".
 Amongst a series of recommendations, the Inquiry calls for the creation of extra care housing 'hubs' in rural areas to bring services for an ageing population together into a single space, while recommending that every Local Plan contains specific sites for new housing of older people, including much needed housing solutions developed by rural landowners, local councils, housing associations, community land trusts and/or almshouses.